 The following results have been achieved to date:

-- The development of a "disaster shocks module' enabling the integration of disaster assessments in policy analysis.
+- A "disaster shocks module' enabling the integration of disaster assessments in policy analysis was developed.
 The module was piloted in Saint Lucia and will be incorporated in Living Standard Measurement Study surveys throughout Eastern Caribbean.

 - The project team is currently developing, in consultation with the Central Statistical Office, a methodological framework for assessing the impact of disasters on wellbeing.